libplctag/libplctag/README.md

 finalizers take care of calling the destruction functions to deallocate internally allocated memory.

+Some platforms or systems may need to explicitly free library internal resources (LabVIEW).
+Most systems will not need to do anything explicit.
+Just create and destroy tag objects as you need to and the library internals will keep track and release resources when needed.

 Threading
 =========

 Access to the C API is thread-safe.
-All threads hit a mutex when going through any API call.
+All threads hold a mutex when going through any API call.
 By "thread safe" we mean that you should not be able to crash the library by sharing a tag object between threads.
 That does not mean that you will get useful results!